 What's in It for Me?

-Many travelers decide to visit their ancestors’ homeland on their first trip abroad.
+- Family Connections - Many travelers decide to visit their ancestors’ homeland on their first trip abroad.
 Genealogy is an extremely popular hobby, and there is nothing quite like doing your research on-scene.
-You might see the buildings your ancestors lived and worked in or meet a distant cousin.
+You might see the buildings your ancestors lived in or meet a distant cousin.
 Finding new information about your ancestors and immersing yourself in their culture will add new dimensions to your family history research.

 What Problems Could I Encounter While Traveling Abroad?

-If you like to eat certain types of food – meat and potatoes, for example – you should expect to pay a premium for the meals you prefer when you travel abroad.
+- Dietary Issues - If you like to eat certain types of food – meat and potatoes, for example – expect to pay a premium for the meals you prefer when you travel abroad.
 Dietary restrictions and food allergies may present special problems.
 Wherever you travel, bring along a menu translation card or dictionary so you can discuss dining options with the wait staff.

-While you can avoid most travel-related crimes by wearing a money belt, securing your valuables in hotel safes and staying away from high-crime areas, safety is still an important concern.
-You will need to do research to identify safe places to stay and learn how to avoid scams and pickpockets.
+- Safety - While you can avoid most travel-related crimes by wearing a money belt, securing your valuables in hotel safes and staying away from high-crime areas, safety is still an important concern.
+You will need to identify safe places to stay and learn how to avoid scams and pickpockets.

 How Can I Minimize Problems and Still Travel Abroad?

 If you do not want to plan every detail of your trip, consider an escorted tour or international cruise.
-An independent tour, in which the tour operator handles travel logistics but does not hold you to a set itinerary, might help you cope with the planning details but give you more schedule flexibility.
-Traveling with an experienced companion could be a cost-conscious way to see another country while having help at your side.
+An independent tour, where the tour operator handles travel logistics but does not hold you to a set itinerary, might help you deal with details while giving you more schedule flexibility.
+Traveling with an experienced companion could be a cost-conscious way to see the world with a readily available helper.